Hi! Today I read chapter 4 of the textbook. Come along with me on my journey of reading chapter 4 and let's talk about what I learned!

 ABCD MODEL

+A useful way to create an objective is the ABCD model.
 In section 3 of the textbook, an example of the ABCD model was given.
+Example:

 Condition – Given graphic organizer and a map